Master of Science and Certificate Programs

 This master’s degree program offers grounded theory and a broad range of applied skills for three separate tracks:

 - Translational Bioinformatics

 Students will have the opportunity to personalize their approved electives and competency courses based on their chosen track and educational and professional backgrounds, allowing them to build on their existing biomedical informatics competencies while gaining hands-on experiential learning opportunities.
 With the cutting-edge biomedical research being highly funded by the National Institutes of Health and other funding agencies, part-time employment opportunities including Research Assistantships are frequently available throughout Washington University School of Medicine in St. Louis.
 Students may apply for these opportunities upon completing their first semester.
 Additional research opportunities can be found here.

 The certificate program is ideal for working professionals.
 It requires 16 credits and a condensed capstone project.
 Expected completion time is one to three years.

 How to Apply

-Washington University employees may be eligible for a 50 percent tuition assistance benefit after one year of fulltime employment.
-Find out more about our tuition programs for each academic year.
+Washington University employees may be eligible for a 50 percent tuition assistance benefit after one year of full-time employment.
+Find out more about our tuition and financial aid for each academic year.